 What to Include in Your Letter

-- Greeting: Your letter should start with a professional greeting.
-If you have a contact person, address it to him or her personally.
-Here are examples of letter greetings.
+Your letter should start with a professional greeting.
+If you have a contact person, address it to them personally.

-- First Paragraph: Your first paragraph should begin with a strong thesis statement noting two - four key assets which will enable you to make a solid contribution in the role which you are targeting.
+Your first paragraph should begin with a strong thesis statement noting two to four key assets that would enable you to make a solid contribution to the role you are targeting.

-- Middle Paragraphs: Your subsequent paragraphs should reference concrete examples of how you have used those strengths (and two - four additional assets) to achieve success in past jobs, volunteer work or academic projects.
+Your subsequent paragraphs should reference concrete examples of how you have used those strengths—as well as two to four additional assets—to achieve success in past jobs, volunteer work, or academic projects.

 Sample Letter of Interest (Text Version)